bryanjos/balanced-elixir/README.md

 response is a Map converted from the json response from Balanced.

-Info about the contents can be found at [http://docs.balancedpayments.com/1.1/api/](http://docs.balancedpayments.com/1.1/api/)
+Information about the balanced api can be found at [http://docs.balancedpayments.com/1.1/api/](http://docs.balancedpayments.com/1.1/api/)

 All calls return either {:ok, response} or {:error, response} where response is a map of the Balanced API response